decentraland/documentation/content/creator/worlds/about.md

 Decentraland NAME holders enjoy dynamic storage capacity within the Foundation Worlds Content Server, which depends on their wallet holdings.
 The following rules govern this allocation:

-* Each Decentraland NAME you own grants 100 MB of storage capacity (as well as an additional World).
+* Each Decentraland NAME you own grants 100 MB of storage capacity (as well as a World).
 * Each Decentraland LAND parcel you own grants an additional 100 MB of storage capacity.
 * For every 2,000 MANA held in your wallet, an additional 100 MB of storage capacity is granted.